FaceLessOfficial2/PARK-NETWIJAM/README.md

 ![Picsart_24-10-25_23-38-34-949](https://github.com/user-attachments/assets/97ca35b0-7b1e-4444-b2c7-177bcac2f587)

-*Certainly!
-Here's a detailed tutorial on how to install and use the NETWIJAM network and Wi-Fi jammer tool.
+*tutorial on how to install and use the NETWIJAM network and Wi-Fi jammer tool.
 This tutorial assumes you have basic knowledge of Python and the command line.

 ---